louisbarrett/cloudflow/README.md

    - `-verbose`: Print raw data to the console.
    - `-pretty`: Display data in a formatted table on the console.
    - `-doctor`: Checks if AWS CSM environment variables are set.
+   - `-s`: Do not write to standard output

    **Warning**
    When `-pretty` is not specified SessionTokens will be sent to standard output.

    **Example:**